-Michael Sheridan was raised in St. Petersburg FL.
-After an impressive professional career spanning over two decades with Pennsylvania Ballet and Milwaukee Ballet among others, he was appointed assistant to the artistic director at Pennsylvania Ballet.
-Currently, he serves as assistant to Damian Woetzel, Artistic Director, at the Vail Dance Festival, and recently for projects such as Vail Dance Festival: ReMix NYC at New York City Center, and DEMO: Heroes at Kennedy Center.
+Michael Sheridan is an associate professor at the University of the Arts and serves as a curricular head in the School of Dance.
+After an impressive professional career spanning over two decades with Pennsylvania Ballet and Milwaukee Ballet, among others, he was appointed as Assistant to the Artistic Director at Pennsylvania Ballet.
+Currently, he serves as Assistant to Damian Woetzel at the Vail Dance Festival, and recently for projects such as Vail Dance Festival: ReMix NYC at New York City Center, and DEMO: Heroes at Kennedy Center.

 Michael is the co-founder of Shut Up & Dance, an annual AIDS benefit for MANNA presented by the Dancers of Pennsylvania Ballet.
-In April 2017, he received the first ever MANNA Lifetime Achievement Award in recognition of his continuous commitment to the organization at the 25th anniversary of SU&D. He is a two-time recipient of the Pennsylvania Council on the Arts Fellowship for Emerging Choreographers.
-Additional honors include a 2005 Rocky Award for excellence in the arts, a 2017 Rocky Awards recognition for service to the field and a 2013 outstanding mentorship award by UArts Peer Support, Peer Education.
-Michael is a founding member of the Board of Directors of BalletX, and presently sits on the Advisory Board.
+In 2017, he received the first-ever MANNA Lifetime Achievement Award in recognition of his continuous commitment to the organization at the 25th anniversary of SU&D. He is a two-time recipient of the Pennsylvania Council on the Arts Fellowship for Emerging Choreographers.
+Additional honors include a 2005 Rocky Award for Excellence in the Arts, a 2017 Rocky Awards recognition for service to the field, and a 2013 Outstanding Mentorship award presented by UArts Peer Support, Peer Education.
+He is a founding member of the Board of Directors of BalletX.

-He has represented UArts at international platforms and conferences including Ballet Why & How: Stockholm, Beyond Ballet Why & How: Holland, Dance UK: London, Montpellier Danse, and in Seoul, South Korea.
-Michael has been a member of the faculty of the University of the Arts’ School of Dance since the fall of 2005 and currently serves as an assistant professor and curricular head.
+Michael has represented UArts School of Dance at international platforms and conferences, including Ballet Why & How: Stockholm, Beyond Ballet Why & How: Holland, Dance UK: London, Montpellier Danse: France, and workshops in Seoul, South Korea.